Different Types Of Veneers

 One option for many people who are unhappy with their teeth is dental veneers.
-These are custom-made thin shells used to cover the front surface of teeth so that they look better and brighter.
-They are made from porcelain or resin composite materials, and they can be customized to match the colour and shape of your existing tooth’s surface to have more natural-looking teeth.
+These are custom-made thin shells used to cover the front surfaces of teeth so that they look better and brighter.
+They are made from porcelain or resin composite materials, and they can be customized to match the colour and shape of your existing teeth’s surface to have more natural-looking teeth.
 They’re bonded permanently, so they last for years.
-These will appear as if it’s just what used to be there in place of those dingy whites before.
+These will appear as if they’re just what used to be there in place of those dingy whites before.

 Veneers can mask all of your cosmetic dental issues, such as chips and cracks, discolouration, and slightly crooked teeth.
 They are often applied as a single tooth veneer, but it is always best to cover the entire mouth for optimal results.
 Furthermore, they can last for 5 to 20 years with proper maintenance without any problems or discomfort.

-Porcelain veneers are a popular choice for cosmetic treatment because they provide the benefits of durability and natural-looking teeth but at a high price.
-However, composite materials offer a more affordable alternative to improve the appearance of teeth in some cases rather than fix damage from tooth decay or trauma.
+Porcelain veneers are a popular choice for cosmetic treatment because they provide the benefits of durability and natural-looking teeth, but at a high price.
+However, composite materials offer a more affordable alternative to improving the appearance of teeth in some cases, rather than fixing damage from tooth decay or trauma.

-Before an attractive smile can be achieved, your dentist will first have to check the state of any remaining healthy tooth.
-Your natural tooth will be sculpted and prepared before placing the porcelain veneer.
-Opaques can be used for those who need to fix those very dark stains in their real teeth.
+Before an attractive smile can be achieved, your dentist will first have to check the state of any remaining healthy teeth.
+Your natural teeth will be sculpted and prepared before placing the porcelain veneer.
+Opaques can be used for those who need to fix those very dark stains on their real teeth.

 Advantages of Porcelain Veneers

-- They are made of sturdy material, which could last as long as 15 years if properly maintained.
+- They are made of sturdy materials, which could last as long as 15 years if properly maintained.

 - Custom-made and fabricated in a dental laboratory

-- They are effective in fixing darker discolouration on teeth than composite veneers.
+- They are more effective at fixing darker discolouration on teeth than composite veneers.

 - The surface is smooth and non-porous, so stains are unlikely to adhere to it.